wojciechpolak/glifestream/INSTALL.md

 - It expects Memcached at `memcached:11211`.
 - It extends `ALLOWED_HOSTS` with `VIRTUAL_HOST`, `localhost`, and `backend`.
 - It keeps secure session and CSRF cookies enabled by default.
+- The `nginx` service serves `/media/` and `/static/` itself, from `run/nginx/templates/default.conf.template`.
+It sends media that a browser could run, such as HTML or SVG, as a download, and it rate-limits login attempts per client.
+If the stack sits behind another reverse proxy, uncomment the `set_real_ip_from` and `real_ip_header` lines in that template and set the proxy's address.
+Otherwise all clients share one login limit.
 - The published image workflow builds multi-arch images for `linux/amd64` and `linux/arm64`.